Hellseher/cix/README.md

 <!--
 File          : README.md
 Created       : Sat 07 Nov 2015 22:58:38
-Last Modified : Sun 31 Jul 2016 13:29:10 sharlatan
+Last Modified : Wed 07 Sep 2016 23:39:49 sharlatan
 Maintainer    : sharlatan <sharlatanus@gmail.com>
 -->

-# cix
+cix
+---
 _Collectlion of UNIX utilities tips_

-## Intro
+## Intro ##

 The aim of this repo is to collect short examples of command usage, to be  helpful for  *nix  beginners and  interesting  place for  advanced users.
 More detailed information containing  here can be reach in man pages.

 Man pages common sections.